-Health website Healthista‘s GP Dr Deyo Famuboni has explained exactly why you need to get over your fears, and the 7 symptoms you need to get down to the doctor for.
+Health website Healthista‘s GP Dr Deyo Famuboni has explained exactly why you need to get over your fears, and the seven embarrassing symptoms you need to get down to the doctor for.

-And remember, if you’re not appearing on Embarrassing Bodies as their latest guest then it really can’t be that bad at all!
+And remember, if you’re not appearing on Embarrassing Bodies as their latest guest then your embarrassing symptoms really can’t be that bad at all!

-If ‘down there’ is smelling a little ‘fishy’, it could be because of an overgrowth in bacteria caused when the natural environment of the vagina becomes upset, known as Bacterial Vaginosis – a common condition in many women.
-This is different from a yeast infection, which can be itchy with an odourless discharge and easily treatable with over the encounter medication, such as Canesten.
+If ‘down there’ is smelling a little ‘fishy’, it could be because of an overgrowth in bacteria caused when the natural environment of the vagina becomes upset, known as Bacterial Vaginosis – a common condition found in one in three women.
+This is different from a yeast infection, which can be itchy with an odourless discharge.

-Eating more fibre-rich foods, getting some exercise and drinking plenty of water should all help.
+Eating more fibre-rich foods, getting some exercise and drinking plenty of water should all help reduce painful bowel movements.
 You can also buy laxatives, topical ointments and suppositories from a pharmacy or have them prescribed from the doctor.
 Bleeding or lower abdominal discomfort or pain are also both symptoms of bowel cancer, so if you’re worried visit your GP.

 3. Excessive sweating